sal55/langs/MLang/MM Files.md

 ### A 'Program' Unit

-A Program in the context used here means a program normally represented by a single .exe executable on Windows, or a library normally contained within a .dll shared library.
+A Program in the context used here means a program normally represented by a single .exe executable on Windows, or a library normally contained within a sinfle .dll shared library file.

 Both my M and Q compilers are whole-program compilers, compiling all sources at the same time.
 And all output files, including .mx, .ml and .obj, also represent the the whole program.